-

 Physical Characteristics

-• Japanese spider crabs get their name from their resemblance to a spider.
+- The Japanese spider crab gets its name from its resemblance to a spider.
 It has a rounded body covered with stubby projections and long slim legs.

 Japanese spider crabs put small animals on their shells as camouflage.